jaczanet/Expenses/README.md

 <!-- Implemented features -->

-- Material Design 3
+- Material Design 3.
-- Material You
+- Material You dynamic colors, in icons and UI elements.

-  - Application Icon and Activies buttons change according to theme

-- Transactions

-  - Different colors to differentiate Expenses and Incomes

-100% offline
-privacy respecting
-no permissions required

-- Data is saved locally and ever leaves your device.
+- 100% offline, data is saved locally and never leaves your device.

-- CRUD - Create Read Update Delete
-  - Add transaction / account / category
-  - Edit transaction / account / category
-  - Delete transaction / account / category
+- Privacy respecting, no permissions required.
+- Track your transactions details:
+  - Date,
+  - Amount,
-- Colors
+  - Note,
-  - Implementation of Mateial You
-    - Application Icon
+  - Category,
-    - All icons
+  - Account.
+- Follow your account balances, whether starting from zero or an existing balance.
+- Monthly statistics based on transaction categories.
-  - Different colors to differentiate Expenses and Incomes
+- Sensible colors to differentiate expenses and incomes.
-- Activities
-  - Main activity
-    - Navigation bar
-    - Tool bar
-  - Adding new transaction / account / category
-  - Editing new transaction / account / category
-  - Statistics
-  - Transactions filtered by account / category
-- Fragments
-  - Transactions page
-  - Accounts page
-  - Categories page
-- Recycler View for all cards
-  - Transactions
-  - Accounts -> FlexboxLayout
-  - Categories -> FlexboxLayout
-- Sorting
-  - Transactions by date
-  - Accounts and Categories by alphabetical order
-- Menus
-  - Dropdown menus
-  - Navigation bar menu
-  - Tool bar menu
-- Statistics
-  - Mounthly statistics for categories
+- Filter transactions per category or account.
+- Sensible presentation of data with built-in sorting logic.

 ## Compliance with project requirements